Mario Cravo Neto, Los Angeles, 1995

 Victoria Shorr has been compared to John O’Hara, Henry James, Edith Wharton and F. Scott Fitzgerald.

 Her first book, Backlands, was named one of Booklist’s top-ten first novels of 2016.
-Her third novel, The Plum Trees, was listed as a New York Times Recommended Historical Fiction selection for 2021.
-Her second book, Midnight, “a flamboyant display of empathy and wit,” where “the line between fact and fiction seems to disappear,” tells the stories of Jane Austen, Mary Shelley and Joan of Arc.
-Her fourth, Mid-Air, was called a “ minor masterpiece” in the Wall Street Journal.
+The Plum Trees, was listed as a New York Times Recommended Historical Fiction selection for 2021.
+Midnight, “a flamboyant display of empathy and wit,” where “the line between fact and fiction seems to disappear,” tells the stories of Jane Austen, Mary Shelley and Joan of Arc.
+Mid-Air was called a “ minor masterpiece” in the Wall Street Journal.

-None of these books would have come to light had they not somehow gotten over the transom of Starling Lawrence.
-Where there had been nothing but no’s, there was suddenly a yes—from the legendary Editor-in-Chief at W. W. Norton, no less.
-He published Backlands in 2015.
-Shorr was in her sixties.
+None of these books would have come to light had they not gotten over the transom of Starling Lawrence, the late and legendary Editor-in-Chief at W. W. Norton.
+He published Backlands in 2015, when Shorr was in her sixties.

-Like her books, the schools are linked by a re-envisioning, in this case of what progressive, empowering education looks like, for girls in L.A. and those on the Pine Ridge Reservation.
+Like her books, the schools are linked by a re-envisioning, in this case of what education looks like, for girls in L.A. and those on the Pine Ridge Reservation.